selfrefactor/niketa-theme/README.md

 Debug mode will open 22 themes, so the developer can choose which variation looks the best.

-## TODO
+## Roadmap

+[ ]  Once new generate pallete theme is done, move the test to deprecated as this will pin the palletes

+[ ]  Maybe few words before the screen

+[ ]  Editor background and COLOR_0 should have the same direction

-- Generated palletes just change COLOR_1 to COLOR_5
+[ ] Generated palletes just change COLOR_1 to COLOR_5

-- Each theme is also a separate theme
+[ ] Each theme is also a separate theme

-- Dark theme based on `90s` theme
+[ ] Dark theme based on `90s` theme

-- Use lerna for monorepo
+[ ] Use lerna for monorepo

-- get max levels ant(as instead of 22 we call this ant)
+[ ] get max levels ant(as instead of 22 we call this ant)

-- increase baboon levels
+[ ] increase baboon levels

-- Try to bind method comments with VSCode hint worker
+[ ] Try to bind method comments with VSCode hint worker

 ## Trending log